RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 - Any theme modification should be in `docs/.vitepress/theme/`
 - Feature requests and issues with the theme (components) should be opened in the [theme repository](https://github.com/rocketleaguemapmaking/theme-rlmm)

+Furthermore, this repo has the following `pageClass`es available:

+- `page-inline-images`: makes all images on the page display inline.
+This is used for pages with lists with an icon at the beginning of each item.